robrich/create-robust-deployments-for-spa-and-api/0-Dockerfiles-for-each/README.md

 2. `vueapp/Dockerfile` is the file used to package the Vue.js app.

 3. Each folder has a `.dockerignore` file.
-Like the `.gitignore` file, these files are not copied into the Docker image.
+Like the `.gitignore` file, the files specified are not copied into the Docker image.

-4. `vueapp/nginx.conf` is a config file for Nginx to serve the index.html file as the 404 page.
+4. `vueapp/nginx.conf` is a config file for Nginx to serve the index.html file as the 404 page, allowing the vue app to boot and handle 404s in the browser.

 Use it